The Radcliffe Camera, a reading room annexe of the Bodleian Library, Oxford, Oxfordshire county.

 Still, once you battle through the encircling modern mess the

-ancient university core is delightful, easily walkable and rewarding
+ancient university core - 'the city of dreaming spires' - is delightful, easily walkable and rewarding

-with open green spaces offered by Christ Church Meadow, adjacent
+with magnificent variety of ancient architecture and open green spaces offered by Christ Church Meadow, adjacent

 to Christ Church and Merton colleges and providing very pleasant